 - Offer each participant their choice of card (or which side of the card they would like to use)

 - Offer them their choice of color of bingo marker

 - Have them count their bingo markers to ensure that they have enough

-With a little thought and preparation, we can go beyond bingo and then back again, making it an excellent small group activity.
+With a little thought and preparation, we can go beyond bingo and then back again, making it an excellent small group alzheimer care activity.
 Download our Bingo Program Sheet for more information on presenting simplified bingo activities.